ethering/basespace-help/_docs/articles/tutorials/using-the-python-run-downloader.md

 ---
 layout: article
-title: Using the Python Run Downloader
+title: Use the Python Run Downloader
 hide_welcome_banner: true
 ---

-In order to communicate with our API you will need an access token.
-Here are the steps to obtain one from your account.
+To download files associated with a BaseSpace Run, a python script is available that works with a Run ID and an access token for your account.
+Follow these steps to obtain and use this script.

-Before you begin, download the [BaseSpace Run Downloader](https://da1s119xsxmu0.cloudfront.net/sites/knowledgebase/API/08052014/Script/BaseSpaceRunDownloader_v2.zip) Python Script and unzip the files.
+1. Download the [BaseSpace Run Downloader](https://da1s119xsxmu0.cloudfront.net/sites/knowledgebase/API/08052014/Script/BaseSpaceRunDownloader_v2.zip) Python Script and unzip the files to an empty directory.
+{% callout note, NOTE %}The runfolder downloads to the same directory that the script is executed from.
+Make sure that you have enough space in the directory for the downloaded runs.{% endcallout %}

 1. Go to https://developer.basespace.illumina.com/ and log in.